-Another type of mistaken thinking or “mis-blink” people often fall into during times of change is called “attachment to outcome.”
+Another type of mistaken thinking (or “mis-blink”) that people often fall into during times of change is called “attachment to outcome.”

 “I have not failed, I’ve just found 10,000 ways that don’t work.”

-and then moved on easily to his next priority.
+And then he moved on to his next attempt.

-In times of churning, knowing our purpose helps us to let go of our emotional attachment to outcomes, and brings us flexibility to respond to events while retaining absolute commitment to move forward in line with a particular direction.
+In a time of churning, knowing our purpose helps us let go of emotional attachment to an outcome.
+This brings us flexibility to respond to events while remaining committed to a particular direction.
 It’s more fun, and we get more done.

 When you fail to achieve something you set your heart on, how long does it take you to recover?
 How clear are you on what your personal purpose is?